heig-vd-dai-course/heig-vd-dai-course-solutions/11-define-an-application-protocol/02-temperature-monitoring-application/README.md

 help of UDP and the fire-and-forget pattern on the port 7337 and multicast group `230.1.2.3`.

-The server must verify that the room number is valid.
+The server must verify that the room name is valid.

-If the room number is valid, the server will store the latest temperature of the room along the room number.
+If the room name is valid, the server will store the latest temperature of the room along the room name.

 Otherwise, the measurement is not stored and nothing more happens.